Patron in the City: Kim Franklin Nyberg

 Maddie: Why do you love where you live?
 It’s so obvious that you do, but are there specific things about your community?

 Kim: What I love most….a lot of things.
 If I could really boil it down to a very simplistic way of thinking about it –I love Madison’s spirit.
 I love the spirit of our community.
 It’s a rough and rowdy river town.
 It’s an old town founded in the early 19th century as a river town.
 If the streets could talk, could you imagine what it would say?
 There is a cool kind of sophistication.
 The architecture is plentiful and amazing.
 It was built in a way that it is in harmony with its surroundings.
 It’s very beautiful.
 The spirit of the people reflects that.
 It’s real.
 The people are sometimes a little rough.
-Sometimes they are a little sophisticated.
+Sometimes, they are a little sophisticated.
 We all live together, the old and the new, the rough and the sophisticated.
 A lot of acceptance and spirit with it.
 That’s really what I love.
 Because of this, it attracts people that are very eclectic.
 You never know who you’re talking to around here.
 Maybe they’re famous, or they’ve written fabulous books, or they have a great garden, or — you just never know who you are talking to.
 That spirit is why I love Madison.
 It’s always a great surprise.

 Maddie: How has your project impacted the community?

 Kim: First off, who in their right mind would start a campaign at the peak of the pandemic.
 Honestly.
-We started this thing August 16, 2020.
+We started this thing on August 16, 2020.
 When you think about the lockdown and the quarantine.
 Our community was so good about behaving.
-We scheduled [the campaign], it was supposed to start a little bit earlier than that, but we thought, ‘We’ll get through this, through the quarantine, and the lockdown, and then we’ll start.’
+We scheduled [the campaign], it was supposed to start a little bit earlier than that, but we thought, ‘We’ll get through this, through the quarantine and the lockdown, and then we’ll start.’
 It kept going on!
 In August we decided, let’s do it, everyone is at home, everyone is on social media, everybody is going to maybe listen.
 We started August 16th and ran through October 16th, 2020.
 People responded to this.
 There are many reasons, but I think that they responded because it was a happy thing.
-It was something that we could have hope for, we could put our efforts towards something other than staying at home and watching TV.
+It was something that we could have hope for; we could put our efforts towards something other than staying at home and watching TV.
 It was different.
 We met our goal very steadily.

 We had a captured audience.
 It was good!
-It allowed us to be more thoughtful, to write more private notes, and pick up the phone to just check on people.
+It allowed us to be more thoughtful, write more private notes, and pick up the phone to just check on people.
 It gave us the opportunity as an organization to make it personal.
 And people weren’t as busy.

 The result.
 IT is a community and public arts project.
 A tangible thing that people can touch and see on a daily basis.
 That was really important.
 Because people know if you are doing it right, they know if you mess up, they know if you don’t have your logistics worked out.
 It’s very public.
 It put a lot of pressure on the project, but we saw encouragement from the neighborhood.